Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

   - favicon.io - a favicon
   - manifest.json - is use to make the application a progressive web app
   - other images- which can be used for open graph image or for other purposes
-  - rotots.txt - information if the website allow web scraping
+  - robots.txt - information if the website allow web scraping

 - src